• Skip to primary navigation

 Store-Bought Gluten-Free Graham Cracker Crust

-Next, I’m going to show you how easy it is to make your own graham cracker crust from scratch; after all, homemade tastes best.
+Next, I will show you how easy it is to make your own graham cracker crust from scratch; after all, homemade tastes best.

-That said, if you’re in a pinch, or just want to save time, I highly recommend buying a ready-made gluten-free graham cracker crust from Mi-Del.
+That said, if you’re in a pinch or want to save time, I highly recommend buying a ready-made gluten-free graham cracker crust from Mi-Del.
 You can find Mi-Del crusts at both Safeway/Albertsons and Walmart stores.

 I’ve been buying Mi-Del Graham Style pie crusts for years because my mom loves frozen yogurt pies.
 I fill the crust with her favorite frozen yogurt and freeze it.
 She loves it.